Updated on:

 Psychoanalytic therapy is often used for patients with compulsions, obsessions, or phobias.
 The therapist will then help their patients explore the unconscious and subconscious mind to find the origins of destructive behaviors and work to eliminate them.

-Psychoanalysts—likely psychiatrists (M.D.), psychologists, or licensed professional counselors—who have been trained in psychoanalytic theory and technique are best fit to oversee the process of psychoanalysis.
+Psychoanalysts—likely psychiatrists (MD), psychologists, or licensed professional counselors—who have been trained in psychoanalytic theory and technique are best fit to oversee the process of psychoanalysis.

 5. Integrative or Holistic Therapy